canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 Breakpoint 1 set at 0x49cee9 for main.calculateAverage() ./main.go:6
 ```

-Next you can continue to the `for` loop:
+2. Continue to the `for` loop:

 ```none
 (dlv) continue
 ```

-Delve shows visually where you are in the code; in this case, at the start of the `for` loop:
+Delve shows visually where you are in the code with "=>"; in this case, at the start of the `for` loop:

 ```none
 > [Breakpoint 1] main.calculateAverage() ./main.go:7 (hits goroutine(1):1 total:1) (PC: 0x49cee9)